 - Salt and freshly ground black pepper, to taste

 - In a large pot, cover potatoes with cold water.
-Add 1 teaspoon of salt to the water.
 Bring to a boil, reduce heat to a simmer.
-Simmer until the potatoes are tender when pierced with a fork, about 15-20 minutes.
+Simmer until the potatoes are tender when pierced with a fork, about 10 to 15 minutes.
 Drain potatoes and rinse with cold water.
 Once the potatoes are cool, cut them into chunks, about 1/2-inch pieces.
 Place potatoes in a large bowl.

 - In a medium bowl, whisk together the Greek yogurt, mayonnaise, and mustards.
 Pour the mixture over the potatoes and gently stir with a rubber spatula until the potatoes are well coated.

 - Add the onions, celery, pickles, eggs, dill and paprika.
 Gently stir again.
 Season generously with salt and black pepper, to taste.

 - Cover and chill in the refrigerator until ready to serve.

 Leave a comment below and share a photo on Instagram.
 Tag @twopeasandpod and hashtag it with #twopeasandtheirpod